Strong Characterization for the Airy Line Ensemble: Introduction

-To ease the exposition, we will implement the above four tasks out of order.
-After providing a more detailed proof discussion and reviewing miscellaneous preliminary results in this \Cref{BRIDGES0}, we will show the on-scale estimates in \Cref{GAPSCALE}.
+After providing a more detailed proof discussion and reviewing miscellaneous preliminary results in \Cref{BRIDGES0}, we will show the on-scale estimates in \Cref{GAPSCALE}.
 After proving several results about limit shapes for non-intersecting Brownian bridges in \Cref{EDGESHAPE} and couplings for them in \Cref{RectangleLCouple}, we will establish the global law and regularity for $\bm{\mathcal{L}}$ in \Cref{GlobalRegular}.
-We will prove the curvature approximation in the second half of \Cref{STATISTICSBRIDGES}, and that $\bm{\mathcal{L}}$ has Airy statistics in the first half of \Cref{STATISTICSBRIDGES}.
+We will prove the curvature approximation in the second half of \Cref{APPROXIMATECURVE}, and that $\bm{\mathcal{L}}$ has Airy statistics in \Cref{STATISTICSBRIDGES}. \\